The Cancer Letter, an independent weekly news publication, has been the leading source for information on the issues that shape oncology since 1973.

 Paul Goldberg (email@example.com) is the editor and publisher of The Cancer Letter.
 He joined the publication in 1986.

-Goldberg broke the story that led to the ImClone scandal and the key stories in the controversy over erythropoiesis-stimulating agents.
-His reporting has been recognized by the Washington DC Professional Chapter of the Society of Professional Journalists, the Gerald Loeb Awards, and the Newsletter and Electronic Publishers Foundation.
+Paul’s reporting has been recognized by the Washington DC Professional Chapter of the Society of Professional Journalists, the Gerald Loeb Awards, the Association of Health Care Journalists, and the Newsletter and Electronic Publishers Foundation.

 His books include:

 - “How We Do Harm: A Doctor Break Ranks About Being Sick in America,” with Otis W. Brawley, (St. Martin’s Press, 2012)